Featured image for article: Truck Driver Skills

 Truck Tarping and Untarping

 If you are wondering about specific truck driving skills examples, a good one is tarping and untarping.
-The tarps truckers use (for flatbed loads, for example) are quite heavy and can be challenging to fold and unfold — especially if you also have to deal with poor or inclement weather.
+The tarps truckers use are quite heavy and can be challenging to fold and unfold — especially if you also have to deal with poor or inclement weather.
 You may need to park or position your trailer a certain way.
 There are also techniques for handling the tarp so that you are less likely to injure yourself while tarping or untarping.

 Freight Loading and Unloading